WDI-SEA/react-development-course-materials/05-React Router/07-react-router-quiz.md

 1. All routes need this to define which component to render.
 2. It renders the new component with the exact state of the previous one.
 3. The nav bar won't work without it — it defines the set of routes.
-4. The component associated with the route will only be shown if users are exactly at that URL path. *
+4. The component associated with the route will only be shown if users are at exactly that URL path. *

-**Explanation**: With the `exact` keyword, the component associated with the route will only be shown if users are exactly at that URL path.
+**Explanation**: With the `exact` keyword, the component associated with the route will only be shown if users are at exactly that URL path.

 -----------------------------------

-**Prompt**: What's wrong with this code?
-Choose all that apply.
+**Prompt**: What's wrong with the following code?
+Select all that apply.

 ```js
 class App extends Component {